top of page

 The New King James Version (NKJV) Protestant Bible is perhaps the most popular.

-But not necessarily surpassed in general use.
+However, it did not necessarily surpass King James in terms of general use.

-The Bible is not a book.
+• The Bible is not a book.

 The Bible is a bound collection of "individual books" translated from ancient manuscripts.